blackhorsewu/cncweld/README.md

 ## ROS

 This project is built on ROS.
 ROS has its structures.
 Every project has a *work space*.
-In side the work space, there is a `src` folder.
+Inside the work space, there is a `src` folder.

 ROS projects can be built using either `catkin_make` or `catkin build`.
 CNCWELD chose to use `catkin_make`.
-Once the project has been built once, catkin will generate two more folers, `build` and `devel`.
+Once the project has been built once, catkin will generate two more folders, `build` and `devel`.

 Before [ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) can be used, it must be installed.
 CNCWELD is built on *ubuntu 18.04* and *ROS Melodic*.

 Each model of a ROS project is called a *package* inside the top level `src` of the project.
-Every package must have its own `CMakeLists.txt` and `package.xml` detailing how the package should be built and all its *dependences*.
+Every package must have its own `CMakeLists.txt` and `package.xml` detailing how the package should be built and all its *dependencies*.
 Each package should also has its own `src` folder, if it is in C++, or `script` folder if it is in *python*.

 ## Modules